payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft/docs/app_configuration.rst

 Navigate to Network->VLANS

+|

 .. image:: ./_static/l2l3-7.png

-..
+|

 Navigate to Network->Self IPs

+|

 .. image:: ./_static/l2l3-8.png

-..
+|

 Navigate the Visibility tab
 ---------------------------

-Lets go back to applciation.
+Lets go back to F5 ACI SErviceCenter applciation.
 Click on the visibility tab which is open by default.
 The contents of all tables are populated by pulling information from the BIG-IP and then co-relating it to configuration on the APIC

 In the F5 ACI ServiceCenter :guilabel:`Partition` list, :guilabel:`Common Partition` is selected by default.
 If any other partition is selected, for example the :guilabel:`Sample Partition`, the selected table shows entries that belong to both the sample partition and common partition.